Domestic Refuse Collection

 I need help moving my wheelie bin or sacks

 Householders can apply for assisted collection if they require help to move their wheelie bins or sacks due to an infirmity.
 An assisted collection is NOT available for opting out of wheelie bins in favour of sacks.

 Bulky household waste collections

 Large domestic items must not be placed in the bins.
-These items can be collected by the Council via a chargeable service booked at Customer Service Centre or alternatively they can be taken by the householder to one of the household recycling sites.
+These items can be collected by the Council via a chargeable service booked online, alternatively they can be taken by the householder to one of the household recycling sites.
 Large items include furniture, white goods, mattresses, bags of garden waste or DIY rubble, rolls of carpet or any item that is not suitable to be compacted in the refuse lorry.